 Taxi SUV driver pins 2 women against Manhattan building in crash with cyclist, crowd tries to lift cab off victims

-NEW YORK — A yellow taxi driver in an SUV ran over a cyclist and pinned two pedestrians against a building at a busy intersection in Midtown Manhattan on Monday afternoon — and a crowd of passersby attempted to lift the cab off the victims, police said.
+NEW YORK — A yellow taxi driver in an SUV ran over a cyclist and pinned two pedestrians against a building at a busy intersection in Midtown Manhattan Monday — triggering a spontaneous effort by horrified spectators to lift the cab off the victims, police said.

-The crash left six people injured, including the driver, with three of them taken to Bellevue Hospital in critical condition.
+The crash left six people injured, including the driver, with three taken to Bellevue Hospital in critical condition.
+Police sources said two of the victims suffered significant leg injuries, and one’s leg was severed entirely.

-The driver turned left onto Broadway from West 29th Street about 12:55 p.m. and T-boned the cyclist who was heading downtown in the bike lane, according to cops.
+The driver turned left onto Broadway from W. 29th St. about 12:55 p.m. and T-boned the cyclist who was heading downtown in the bike lane, according to cops.

-The cabbie slowed down after hitting the cyclist but then sped up after jumping the curb, pinning two women on the sidewalk against a wall, video reviewed by police shows.
+The cabbie slowed down after hitting the cyclist but then sped up after jumping the curb, pinning two women on the sidewalk against a wall outside a Black Seed Bagel shop, video reviewed by cops shows.

-“About 15 to 20 New Yorkers attempted to pick this cab off these women,” NYPD Deputy Chief John Chell said during a news conference after the incident.
+“About 15 to 20 New Yorkers attempted to pick this cab off these women,” NYPD Deputy Chief John Chell said during a news conference following the incident.

+Adam Seitzman, 31, witnessed the crash aftermath from the seventh floor of a building on the corner.

+“Everyone scattered but then about 15 seconds later... everyone ran back realizing that people were pinned,” said Seitzman, who said there was a passenger in the cab when its driver jumped the curb.
+“That guy who was in the taxi said that when they were turning left, that he was like, ‘Is he going to stop?
+Is he going to stop?
+Is he going to stop?’
+And then they hit the bicyclist.”

-Mamadou Barry, 40, witnessed the crash and said he was one of the people who tried to lift the cab off the women.
+Mamadou Barry, 40, said he was one of the people who tried to lift the cab off the women.

 “(The driver) turned real fast and there were people sitting there and he hit them too and then the wall stopped the car,” said Barry.
 “It just happened real fast.
 He hit (the bicyclist) and we were screaming, ‘What the hell is going on?’”